rubenleikarnes/startpage-v2/README.txt

-A Pen created at CodePen.io.
-You can find this one at http://codepen.io/rub/pen/YpMRqb.
+# My personal chrome startpage v2

+I've never liked the default chrome startpage (new tab), so i created my own.
+You can find it on the [Chrome webstore](https://chrome.google.com/webstore/detail/new-tab-speeddial-v2/iekhhppnomnclfcchdlfnlnfmdlbfono).